 This completes the setup steps for the primary server.
 The next group of steps will take place on the standby server so ssh into that server to begin.

 [NOTE: If you are a current user of the first version of the PMBS, then before you continue forward with this new version, you need to make sure all of the changes you have made up to this point on the primary production server are working to your satisfaction.
 All of the instructions, up to this point, for the production server in this version were created to allow you to run both the old and the new versions at the same time so you could verify the operation of the creating of the backup files.
 ONLY if you are certain that the changes to the primary production server are working should you continue here.
 From this point forward you must ‘replace’ everything from the previous PMBS on the standby server beginning immediately after this notice.
-This means that you should disable the version one script in crontab on the production server and delete all the directories under /home/def_user/backups]
+This means that you should disable the version one script in crontab on the production server and delete all the directories under /home/def_user/backups there as well.]

 On the standby server perform the following commands from the default user account: